pdtraver/DL_Final_Project/final_submission/Unet/README.md

-# UNet Model for Semantic Segmentation on CLEVR Dataset
+# UNet Model for Semantic Segmentation on Dataset

-This documentation covers a PyTorch implementation of the UNet model for semantic segmentation, tailored for the CLEVR dataset.
-The CLEVR dataset comprises synthetic images of complex scenes with multiple objects, each associated with a unique mask, facilitating the segmentation of individual objects.
+This documentation covers a PyTorch implementation of the UNet model for semantic segmentation, tailored for the dataset.
+The dataset comprises synthetic images of complex scenes with multiple objects, each associated with a unique mask, facilitating the segmentation of individual objects.
 This implementation encompasses data loading, model definition, training, inference, and saving mechanisms.
 This document describes the file `TrainUnet.ipynb`, `PredictUnlabeledUnet.ipynb` and `Convert hidden.ipynb`

 ## Requirements